hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 must be specified during the PTFE installation for application data to be stored securely and redundantly away from the Azure VMs running the PTFE application.
-This Azure Blob Storage container must be in the same region as the VMs and Azure DB instances.
-It is recommended the Virtual Network containing the PTFE servers be configured with a [Virtual Network (VNet) service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) for Azure Storage.
+This Azure Blob Storage container must be in the same region as the VMs and Azure Database for PostgreSQL instance.
+It is recommended the virtual network containing the PTFE servers be configured with a [Virtual Network (VNet) service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) for Azure Storage.
 Vault is used to encrypt all application data stored